Syrian rebels withdraw from enclave northeast of Damascus

 Anti-Assad rebels hold a chunk of territory in the southwest and the northwest, and Kurdish-led militias, backed by the United States, control an expanse of northern and eastern Syria.

-Reporting by Tom Perry and Laila Bassam in Beirut and Suleiman al-Khalidi in Amman; Writing by Tom Perry, Editing by William Maclean and Alexander Smith
+Reporting by Tom Perry and Laila Bassam in Beirut and Suleiman al-Khalidi in Amman and Maria Kiselyova in Moscow and Toby Sterling in Amsterdam; Writing by Tom Perry, Editing by William Maclean and Alexander Smith